portainer/portainer-docs/contributing.md

 ### Doubts and questions.

-We're thankful for your contributions; if you have any questions or concerns please feel free to open an issue, contact us via our [slack channel] (https://portainer.slack.com).
+We're thankful for your contributions; if you have any questions or concerns please feel free to open an issue, contact us via our [slack channel](https://portainer.slack.com).

 #### Doc Contributions